pprolancer/flexrest/README.rst

 flexrest
 ========

-A Flexible REST miniframework for Python.
+A Flexible REST Api miniframework for Python.

 Works great with Flask + Sqlalchemy